 Manage Garbage Odors- Raccoons have a excellent sense of smell.
 To disguise your garbage odors, simply double bag.
 You may also place ammonia soaked cotton balls in a bowl near your trash cans for all other times of the week.
 You can also use moth balls.
 These odors, coupled with lid locks, will make it even more difficult for raccoons to get into your trash.
 The odor may keep them away altogether.

-Humanely Scare Raccoons – Raccoons are frightened of humans, as most wild creatures are, so that you can use human voices and noises as method of maintaining them off your house.
+Humanely Scare Raccoons – Raccoons are frightened of humans, as most wild creatures are, so that you can use human voices and noises as method of keeping them off your house.
 This doesn’t mean you must stay up all hours of the night making noises.
 Rather, put a radio near your patio, garbage cans, or anywhere you have raccoon action, and it will do just fine!

-Eliminate All Water Resources – Raccoons are not simply hunting for food in your property, they’re also searching for water.
+Eliminate All Water Resources – Raccoons are not only hunting for food on your property, they’re also searching for water.
 By eliminating all water sources on your premises, you lessen the amount of potential goals for raccoons.
 This includes pet dishes, bird baths, standing puddles, and much more.
 When you are at it, remove all other potential food resources also, including pet food, bird feeders, and squirrel feeders.